wutsi/wutsi.github.io/learnings/2020/05/facebook-campain-01/README.md

 # Learnings
 ### 1. Most users quit the site after reading the article.
-**96%** drop off from the site after reading the article.
-We see similar pattern in other pages
 ![](funnel.png)
-We should recommend to user what to read next, instead of expecting them to go back to homepage to search for next article.
+- **96%** drop off from the site after reading the article.
+- When looking at other story pages, we see similar pattern.

 ### 2. Facebook Campain effective, but very costly!
 | Traffic | Story Stats |